 I was no longer quite so sure of that.

-I was now inclined to believe that he kept the ones he had by then in his own possession, or that he stashed them in a location known only to himself.
+I was now inclined to believe that either he kept the ones he had by then in his own possession, or that he stashed them in a location known only to himself.
 Three of the ones that we know about were artifacts of sufficient interest and value to be kept for their own sakes.
 And kept on display to boot.
 There was no reason for anyone to suspect that they were anything other than what they appeared.
 I suspected that the fourth, the unknown one, may have been in much the same vein.
 In any case, it would have been in the form of something that no one would question his possession of.

 And while someone among his followers who knew about Horcruxes (which actually was unlikely, since just about all of his followers are either Riddle’s own age or younger) might conceivably have theorized that one of his collection of artifacts might be one, they would hardly have leapt to the conclusion that they all were.

 So: what would Tom Riddle do?

 Well, what has Tom Riddle done?

-Most of us believed he had created the Diary Horcrux before he turned 17 because the Diary revenant told us that it was put into the book when it was 16, and the revenant had no obvious reason to be lying about the matter.
+At that point, most of us still believed he had created the Diary Horcrux before he turned 17 because the Diary revenant told us that it was put into the book when it was 16, and the revenant had no obvious reason to be lying about the matter.
 Tom already had possession of the Ring by that time, so it isn’t much of a stretch to assume that he may not have wasted much time in creating the Diary, either.